-Bitcoin is the internet’s number one virtual currency, and there are now a number of online casinos that accept it.
+Bitcoin is without doubt the internet’s number one virtual currency and, as you would expect, there are now a number of online casinos that accept it for both payments and withdrawals.

-This article will give you a peek into Bitcoin’s past, explain ways to obtain and manage the currency and reveal the pros and cons of Bitcoin casinos.
+This article will give you a peek into Bitcoin’s past, explain ways to obtain and manage the currency and finally reveal the pros and cons of playing at some of the most popular Bitcoin casinos.

 |Payment Method||Name||Depositing||Withdrawing||Withdraw Time|